 For more ideas head to Best Vienna Rooftop Bars with Breathtaking Views on TheViennablog.com.

 I’d recommend staying at central as possible.
 That way you’ll easily be able to walk between many of the main attractions and to some of the cafes and restaurants.
 You can also use the subway to easily get around the city.
-For more info on locations head to my post Top Tips if you are Visiting Vienna which has more detailed information on various locations.
+For more info on locations head to Top Tips if you are Visiting Vienna which has more detailed information on various locations.

 Have a look on Booking.com for options.